Pharmaceuticals | 2024 Total Tox

 1. Click on the Contents tab on the day of live event.
 This is where you will be able view the Zoom link for the course as well as all required components.

 2. Complete the Pre-Test.
-For best the best learning experience, please complete this before the live event on November 1, 2024.
+For the best learning experience, please complete this before the live event on November 1, 2024.

 3. Watch live event.
 You can use the Zoom link in the Learning Center to leave and enter the webinar during event.